 Two other states — Texas and New York — considered Domestic Violence Registries in 2011.
 In both cases, offenders convicted at least three times would have had their names added to a registry.
 But the bills failed in both states.

 Jones is working to schedule a meeting with the Governor and other lawmakers.
 10 On Your Side caught up with Governor Terry McAuliffe and asked him about it.

 “Off the top of my head, if this gentleman wants to do it and he thinks he can keep people safe, then I would support something like that,” McAuliffe said.

 Those are encouraging words for Jones, who is prepared to fight for his family and others like them.

 “It may not be exactly how I want it, but at least, if you could take some sort of step in that direction, at least it’s something making it stronger, sending a message to these guys,” Jones said.

 10 On Your Side looked at Virginia’s latest report on domestic and sexual violence and learned nearly 2,000 people died between 1999 and 2012 because of domestic violence.
 In 41 percent of those cases, there was a history of physical violence or threats between the offender and the victim.
 Ten percent of the time there was a history of protective orders.

-Resources for victims of domestic violence:
+Local resources for victims of domestic violence: